jshub/jshub.github.com/_posts/blog/universal_tag/2009-10-17-universal_tag_or_universal_data.markdown

 This gives a clear migration path for any site that wants to move from their existing proprietary format, to a new open format that can be used for any application.

-In a future article, I will describe the design decisions we took in creating the new metadata standard.
+In a future [article][post-hpage], we will describe the design decisions we took in creating the new metadata standard.
 I'll also address what happens in a dynamic world, where AJAX, Flash and Silverlight mean that the page view is no longer enough.

+[post-hpage]: /blog/2009/10/19/designing-hpage/